kuwisdelu/MSIResearch/magi-help.md

 Because `screen` sessions will be accessible to other `viteklab` members, it is important to name your sessions.

-Please use use the `-S` option to give a descriptive name to your `screen` sessions, e.g., your name:
+Please use the `-S` option to give a descriptive name to your `screen` sessions, e.g., your name:

 ```
 screen -S yourname